Paolo Odogwu and Harry Randall named in England’s Six Nations squad

 Wasps’ Paolo Odogwu has been rewarded for excellent club form with a place in England’s Six Nations squad.
 Photograph: Tony Marshall/Getty Images

-England have named Wasps utility back Paolo Odogwu and Bristol scrumhalf Harry Randall in their squad for the Guinness Six Nations.
+Eddie Jones has thrust Paolo Odogwu and Harry Randall into his England squad for the Guinness Six Nations after being won over by their unique game-breaking skills.

-It is the first time either player has been selected and their inclusion comes despite Eddie Jones being restricted to picking only 28 players as part of enhanced coronavirus safety measures.
+It is the first time the uncapped pair have been selected and their inclusion comes despite a limit of 28 players being placed on the number Jones can pick throughout the tournament for coronavirus-prevention reasons.

-Kyle Sinckler, who is suspended for the opener against Scotland on February 6th for swearing at a referee, fails to appear in either the senior squad or a shadow group of 12 players.
+Jones is on day four of his 10-day spell in quarantine and can join up with his players for the first time on Thursday.

+“It hasn’t been disruptive, not one iota.
+Most of the meetings we do now are by Zoom anyway, so for the next period of time we’ve just continued by Zoom,” Jones said.

-Newcastle flanker Mark Wilson has impressed for the Falcons this season and is given the nod ahead of Jack Willis, the Wasps backrow who must settle for a place in the support group.
+Newcastle flanker Mark Wilson has impressed for the Falcons this season and is given the nod ahead of Jack Willis, who must settle for a place in the support group.

 Courtney Lawes is back having missed the autumn because of ankle surgery and England have confirmed that Owen Farrell will continue as captain for the Six Nations.